cracauer/cseekbench/README.md

 Be careful with the -l (mlock) option.
 It can violently push other things out of RAM.
 You might have to raise ulimits to lock as much memory as you wish.
-If you use the systemd OOM killer you will probably use valuable process groups instead of just the benchmark.
+If you use the systemd OOM killer you will probably lose valuable process groups instead of just the benchmark.
 You should switch back to the kernel OOM killer.

 Dropping filesystem caches before benchmarking improves results.
-If you just wrote the file and it is smaller than RAM you must do this.
+If you just wrote the file a short while ago and it is smaller than RAM you must do this.
 In general it is recommended that the file size is 1.5 times RAM if you can't drop the caches.

 You can find out how much of the file is in RAM with my clockmem utility.